 Fernando Botero’s Abu Ghraib series is part of a larger exhibition of 150 of his works slated to open in Rome on June 16th of this year.
 The show then travels to Germany, and in 2006 the exhibit is scheduled to come to the United States.
 Botero has said his Abu Ghraib paintings will not be included in the US show -unless museums specifically ask for them.

 Given that the owner of the Capobianco Gallery in San Francisco was assaulted, threatened with death, and run out of business in May of 2004 for showing a painting by Guy Colwell that also depicted US soldiers abusing prisoners at Abu Ghraib -it might be wise of Botero to exercise caution when exhibiting his masterworks in the US.

 I hope the arts community will rally around Botero and find a way to convince exhibitors that his important new works must be shown in the United States.

 [ UPDATE: Botero’s Abu Ghraib paintings and drawings will be exhibited at the Doe Library, located at the University of California, Berkeley, from January 29th to March 25th, 2007.
-Click here for more information.
-ALSO: Jack Rasmussen, the Director and Curator of the American University Museum at the Katzen Arts Center in Washington, D.C., announced on his web log that Botero’s paintings will be exhibited at the American University Museum from November 6th to December 30th, 2007. ]
+ALSO: Jack Rasmussen, Director and Curator of the American University Museum at the Katzen Arts Center in Washington, D.C., that Botero’s paintings will be exhibited at the American University Museum from November 6th to December 30th, 2007. ]